-In tough economic times, study abroad does not have to break the budget and can actually be an economical choice for many students.
-Plus, international experience is something that can set you apart once you are out of college from other job seekers, it can build new friendships and expose you to new ideas, knowledge and ways of thinking.
+In tough economic times, study abroad does not have to break the budget, and it actually CAN be an economical choice for many students.
+Plus, international experience is something that can set you apart once you are out of college from other job seekers, it can build new friendships, and expose you to new ideas, knowledge, and ways of thinking.
 These types of experiences are simply not possible at home, at least not in the same eye-opening way.
 To help ensure everyone believes in their availability to study abroad, regardless of their finances, we've combed the internet, asked friends, and scoured our resources to come up with a list of nine budget study abroad programs.

-Thammasat University through World Endeavors - Thailand is a perfect location for travel throughout southeast Asia and World Endeavors' Thai Studies Semester in Bangkok is perfect for students looking for the complete Thai experience.
-The program introduces students to Thai language, literature, history, economics, politics and other aspects of Thai culture.
+Thailand is a perfect location for travel throughout southeast Asia and World Endeavors' Thai Studies Semester in Bangkok is perfect for students looking for the complete Thai experience.
+The program introduces students to Thai language, literature, history, economics, politics, and other aspects of Thai culture.
 The courses are designed for small groups of students with an emphasis on current issues, an active exchange of ideas, and field trips.
 Classes are taught in Thai or English, depending on level.
 However, students with no exposure to the Thai language are encouraged to apply.
 You will study alongside Thai and other international students and your personal 'Thai buddy' will help you adjust to your new environment by introducing you to the Thai way of life.
-The program's reasonable fee covers lodging, excursions, and activities.